scottgilbertp/PhotoFrame/README.md

  1. Edit the photo_frame.service file, changing the file paths to match the location on your pi
  1. Copy the photo_frame.service file where systemd expects it:  `cp photo_frame.service /etc/systemd/system/`
  1. Tell systemd to read the new photo_frame.service file: `systemctl daemon-reload`
- 1. Start and enable the service: `systemct enable --now photo_frame.service`
+ 1. Start and enable the service: `systemctl enable --now photo_frame.service`

 ### Files:
 - `photo_frame.conf` - config file